 Children encounter troubling issues every day, from divorce, major illness and death of a loved one to community violence, natural disasters and other tragedies making the news.

-To guide a child’s understanding of difficult issues, parents should initiate discussions and welcome their child’s questions, according to Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Associates, affiliated with the UofL School of Medicine.
+To guide a child’s understanding of difficult issues, parents should initiate discussions and welcome their child’s questions, according to Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Group, affiliated with the UofL School of Medicine.

 Avoiding conversations may backfire if children draw faulty conclusions on their own or seek information from untrustworthy sources.